Changes to Federal Graduate PLUS Loans

 Parent PLUS Loan Limits

 Undergraduate student loans (Subsidized and Unsubsidized) are NOT changing; however, Parent PLUS Loans offered to undergraduate students will have a new annual academic year limit of $20,000, and an aggregate (lifetime) limit of $65,000.
+This is effective July 1, 2026 for the 2026-2027 school year and beyond.

-The above is effective July 1, 2026.
-Parents who borrowed in 2025-2026 or before* can continue to borrow under current limits for a maximum of 3 years (2026-2027, 2027-2028, and 2028-2029), or until they have reached the maximum length of their program, or until their student graduates—whichever comes first.
+Parents who borrowed in 2025-2026 or before can continue to borrow under current limits (up to annual Cost of Attendance minus other aid) for a maximum of 3 years (2026-2027, 2027-2028, and 2028-2029), or until the student has reached the maximum length of their program*, or until their student graduates—whichever comes first.

-Students will lose eligibility for any remaining extended eligibility for Parent PLUS Loans at 2025-2026 limits if they withdraw from or are not enrolled in 2026-2027, 2027-2028, or 2028-2029.
-For example, if a student is enrolled through fall 2027, but does NOT enroll in spring 2028, they would not be eligible for 2025-2026-level limits when returning to their program in fall 2028.
+Students will lose eligibility for any remaining extended eligibility for Parent PLUS Loans at 2025-2026 limits if they withdraw from or are not enrolled in 2026-2027, 2027-2028, or 2028-2029 even if they would otherwise be eligible.
+For example, if a student who is eligible for legacy provisions in Parent PLUS Loan limits is enrolled in fall 2026, spring 2027, and through fall 2027, but does NOT enroll in spring 2028, they would not be eligible for 2025-2026-level limits when returning to their program in fall 2028.
+They could then only borrow up to $20,000 in a Parent PLUS Loan in 2028-2029, and all previously borrowed Parent PLUS Loans would count toward the $65,000 aggregate (lifetime) limit.

 A parent who has previously borrowed a Parent PLUS Loan may continue borrowing for a student who has been continuously enrolled and has not exceeded the standard program length, generally four years.
+This applies even if the student was enrolled part‑time.
+All enrollment time—full‑time or part‑time—counts toward the total program length.

 Examples:

-- If a student has been continuously enrolled for three years, the parent may borrow a Parent PLUS Loan for one additional year.
+- If a student has been continuously enrolled for three years, the parent may borrow a Parent PLUS Loan under legacy provisions (up to COA minus other aid; no aggregate limit) for one additional year.

-- Students who stop out a semester will no longer be eligible for legacy provisions and their Parent’s PLUS loan eligibility will be capped at $65,000 including previously borrowed PLUS loans
+- Students who stop out a semester will no longer be eligible for legacy provisions and their Parent’s PLUS loan eligibility will be capped at $65,000 including previously borrowed PLUS loans.

 Part-Time Enrollment and Loan Eligibility